benstreich/malicious-chinchillaV2/README.md

 Combined with vicious-chinchilla this is the ultimate password cracker.
 As parameters the user gives one or multiple keywords with additional flags. malicious-chinchilla covers basically every combination you can do with the keywords.

-#Installation:
+Installation:
 ------------------------

--Open any time of cmd
--navigate to your dir of desire
--type in git clone https://github.com/benstreich/malicious-chinchillaV2.git
+Open any time of cmd, navigate to your dir of desire, type in git clone https://github.com/benstreich/malicious-chinchillaV2.git